Redundancy

 What this means is that if you only get a statutory redundancy payment, then due to the relatively small amounts involved, this will always fall within the £30,000 exemption and be tax-free.

-Because such a redundancy payment is not taxable (nor NICable – see below), it should not be included on your P45.
+Because a statutory redundancy payment is not taxable (nor NICable – see below), it should not be included on your P45.
 As such, your employer can pay it to you outside of normal payroll processes, although you should be given a letter explaining what the payment is in case you need a record of the income for other reasons – for example, for benefits purposes.
 Keep a copy of the letter for your own records.

 Whatever is left over of the £30,000 exemption is available to set against any ‘extra’ amount of redundancy payment that you might receive from your employer.
 Remember that the payment has to be discretionary/compensatory to qualify.

-You do not have to pay any NIC at all on redundancy payments (even if over £30,000), but if the redundancy payment is part of a package, some of the other amounts (see below) in the package may be both taxable and subject to NIC.
+You do not have to pay any NIC at all on redundancy payments (even if over £30,000), but if the redundancy payment is part of a package, some of the other amounts (see directly below) in the package may be both taxable and subject to NIC.

-Other types of payment
+Other types of payment you might receive

-Unpaid wages and profit target payments or overtime
+- Unpaid wages and profit target payments or overtime

 These are taxable in full and NIC is payable, even if you receive the amounts after your employment has ended.

-Payments in lieu of notice (PILON)
+- Payments in lieu of notice (PILON)

 You might be expected to work your notice period before your redundancy takes effect, but often you will get a payment in lieu of notice (that is, instead of being given notice) and be able to leave straight away.
 From 6 April 2018 such payments are always fully taxable as earnings and liable to NIC – whether contractual or non-contractual (where a non-contractual PILON is included in a termination payment, there are some special rules to help determine the amount taxed as earnings).

-Holiday pay
+- Holiday pay

-This is treated in the same way as wages, so it is taxable in full and subject to NIC.
+Holiday pay is treated in the same way as wages, so it is taxable in full and subject to NIC.

-Restrictive covenant
+- Restrictive covenant

 Any payment made to you on the basis that you restrict your activities in some way is taxable in full and NIC is payable.

-Employer contributions to a pension scheme
+- Employer contributions to a pension scheme

 Normally these are totally free from tax and NIC.

-Occupational pensions
+- Occupational pensions

 You may decide to start drawing your occupational pension if you are made redundant.
 These are taxable in full, but no NIC is payable.
 You may be able to commute, that is exchange, part of a pension entitlement for a tax-free lump sum.
 This normally only applies if you have reached a minimum age.

-If there is any doubt about whether the £30,000 exemption applies to any element of your package, your employer may agree with HMRC how you will be taxed before they pay anything to you.
+If there is any doubt about whether the £30,000 exemption applies to any element of your redundancy package, your employer may agree with HMRC how you will be taxed before they pay anything to you.
 This does not always happen.

-Payment before employment ends
+- Payment before employment ends

-If your redundancy payment is made before you leave your job and before your employer issues you with form P45, any taxable amounts, such as unpaid wages and any part of a redundancy payment over £30,000, should be included in your final pay and subject to tax/NIC as normal.
+If your payment is made before you leave your job and before your employer issues you with form P45, any taxable amounts, such as unpaid wages and any part of a redundancy payment over £30,000, should be included in your final pay and subject to tax/NIC as normal.
 You will be taxed using your normal tax code.

-Payment after employment ends
+- Payment after employment ends

-If your redundancy payment is made after you leave your job and your employer has already issued form P45, your employer will use a 0T tax code on a Week 1/Month 1 basis (non-cumulative) against any taxable amounts.
+If your payment is made after you leave your job and your employer has already issued form P45, your employer will use a 0T tax code on a Week 1/Month 1 basis (non-cumulative) against any taxable amounts.
 This means you will be treated as having no personal allowance and the 0T code will calculate the tax to be deducted at basic, higher and additional tax rates as if it were your first payment of PAYE income in the tax year (in other words it is not on the normal cumulative basis).
 The employer will take off tax at the appropriate rates before paying you the balance.

 Remember, this will only affect you to the extent that your package contains taxable elements, such as unpaid wages, or if your redundancy payment is over £30,000.